hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/mean_variance.rst

 Maximum Return - Minimum Volatility
 ********************************************

-This is often referred to as *quadratic risk utility.*
+This is often referred to as *quadratic risk utility.* The objective function consists of both the portfolio return and the risk.
+Thus, minimising the objective relates to minimising the risk and correspondingly maximising the return.
+Here, :math:`\lambda` is the risk-aversion parameter which models the amount of risk the user is willing to take.
+A higher value means the investor will have high defense against risk at the expense of lower returns while a lower value would prefer maximimum returns, neglecting the risk associated with it.

 .. math::